amelialaundy/amelialaundy.github.io/week_3/3_js_variables_objects/readme.md

 ## Summary
-Now that you have had a bit of fun with JavaScript in the [JavaScript Short Courses](../2_code_combat) challenge, you will want to learn a bit more about how JavaScript works.
+Now that you have had a bit of fun with JavaScript in the [JavaScript Short Courses](../2_code_combat) challenge, you will want to solidify that knowledge by practicing.
 Remember what you learnt on the [Code Academy JS Track](http://www.codecademy.com/tracks/javascript), it would be wise to review sections there as you go along with this challenge if you get stuck.

 You can open a new sublime file and run it in your terminal with node.js.
 This will help to solidify your knowledge.
 By the way, this would be a cool thing to pair on.